lucianpls/QB3/performance/performance.md

 very useful for synthetic, computer generated images, which benefit from the reduction of repeated sequences, which are not taken advantage of in the QB3 compression.

-First, a graph showing the size of the compressed images, in percentage of the raw size:
 ![Size of compressed images](CID22_QB3vsPNG.svg)

 The images are sorted by the size of the PNG file, from the smallest to the largest, the dashed black line.
 The